 If you haven’t seen my home office post, I talk about revamping old pieces of furniture with some fresh paint.
 However, to further give old furniture a new life, try replacing the knobs on dressers in your room!
 They’re usually inexpensive, yet they can completely change the way a piece looks.
 Another tip is to swap out dated curtains for new ones, refreshing your atmosphere.

+Getting the furniture right is one of the most important room makeover ideas because it will set the purpose and design of the room.
 Rearranging the furniture that you have for the room is something that can make or break a design.
 Play around and try different placements for your pieces, as it will help you decide where to hang your accents and wall decorations.

 Filling your room with cool artwork or pictures is something that will upgrade your room design.
 Photographs of your family, friends, and important moments in your life need to be showcased!
 Placing these memories in photo frames can really help tie a room together, and getting the same frame for each picture will make the room look cohesive rather than disarray with mismatched frames.
 This way your room design will look more organized and orderly, as if the photos belong in the room.
 It doesn’t cost a lot of money to get simple frames that will make you look like a design pro.